SharkCNFT/discordPrice/README.md

 # discordPrice
-Simple discord bot that updates status to crypto prices
+Simple discord bot that updates status to price of a particulary crypto currency.

+# Dependencies
+Discord.py
+CMC API token